 Women wore them tied around the head or backed onto a clip or comb so as to clip into the hair.
 Some of the bows were very oversized, creating quite a statement.

 Whilst bows may bring to mind those of juvenile years, during the 1940s women of all ages were wearing them as a hair and fashion accessory.
 For a beautifully understated, feminine look, bows may adorn a low ponytail in the manner of Betty Grable.

 For a stronger style, add a bow to the crown of the head among a cascade of poodle curls.

-Similarly to the hair snood, the main purpose of the turban was to keep hair away from the face, safely tucked away.
+Similarly to the hair snood, the main purpose of the turban was to keep hair safely tucked away and out of the face.

-Interestingly, for a decade when hairstyles became increasingly elaborate, as turbans enclosed and covered the hair, they were the complete opposite of this.
-However, turbans became incredibly popular during this decade as women simply could not dress and style their hair in complicated pin curls every single day.
-A turban was a simple, and very stylish solution.
+Interestingly, for a decade when hairstyles became increasingly elaborate, turbans were the complete opposite — they enclosed and covered the hair.
+However, turbans became incredibly popular during this decade, as women simply could not dress and style their hair in complicated pin curls every single day.
+A turban was a simple and very stylish solution.

 In addition to purchasing ready-made turban hats, turbans could be created from a simple square scarf folded in half.
 Although turbans concealed the hair, they did not ignore the fashion for hair to be high and sculptural.
 Ready-made turbans featured complex pleating and gathering details, creating volume at the front and crown of the head.
 Here is a sewing pattern and tutorial for tying a turban.

 These could be further adorned with hair flowers pinned and clipped onto the turban itself, creating a statement head piece.